Koredotcom/docs/docs/xo/automation/natural-language/nlu-configurations/engine-tuning.md

 2. Enter name as *ML spell correction*
 3. Enter the value as *enabled* or *disabled*.

+!!!
+Note

+      This configuration is not available in Spell Correction Version 2 is enabled for the VA.

 ## **Ranking and Resolver Engine Settings**